State Awards $1.2 Million in New Funding for NJBIA Basic Skills Program

 “You simply can’t stand still and succeed in business, especially when it comes to critical skill sets,” Willoughby said.
 “This program helps employees stay employed, and it allows companies to be more productive, efficient and successful.
 That translates into a stronger state economy.”

 The program is funded with grants provided by the NJ Department of Labor and Workforce Development, which has been a strong advocate of the program with the blessing of the State Legislature, which has provided for a stream of dedicated funding.
+By using this program companies are able to get the most from their employees, something that is very difficult to do.
+You can click here for more advice in that region, but training is a major focus of such improvements.

 Businesses of every size and industry have benefited from the program, from large hospital systems and hotels to mid-size manufacturers and small retail companies.
 “There’s something for everyone,” Anbarasan said.
 “We encourage interested companies to apply for training now.”